 For single investors, it typically makes sense to start by putting as much as possible into your 401(k) or workplace retirement plan, up to the maximum.
 Saving early and often isn’t necessarily “sexy,” but the power of compounding over time can be tremendous.
 How much money you need saved up to retire will vary considerably from person to person.
 Individuals with high incomes also tend to have higher annual lifestyle expenses.
 In this situation, maxing out your annual 401(k) contributions may not be enough to provide the same lifestyle in retirement.

 Other common factors that play a large part in determining how much is "enough" to retire are: family history of longevity (women often live longer than men), costs of living in desired retirement location, retirement age, and desired annual income in retirement.

 If annual additions to a retirement plan at work aren't enough to accomplish your retirement planning goals, consider the benefits of an individual brokerage account.
 A brokerage account is the most flexible type of investment account.
 While there are no tax advantages, investors also have complete freedom to make contributions and take withdrawals without restrictions or penalties.
-A brokerage account is often used to fund retirement before age 70 1/2 when required minimum distributions (RMDs) begin, and allow retirees a way to delay taking Social Security until age 70.
+A brokerage account is often used to fund retirement before required minimum distributions (RMDs) begin and allow retirees a way to delay taking Social Security until age 70.

-Darrow Wealth Management is a predominantly female-run wealth management firm in Boston, MA and Concord, MA.
+Darrow Wealth Management is a predominantly female-run and second-generation family business in Boston, MA and Concord, MA.
 To discuss your retirement planning and investment strategy, contact us today to schedule a free phone consultation.